-We’ve got nine best instant coffee reviews for you.
+We’ve got seven of the best instant coffee reviews for you.
 But before you skim through our top picks, read the buying guide to see what to focus on when making your purchase.

 In many ways, choosing instant coffee comes down to how you plan to use it (1).
 If you mostly want to make frappes or add it to your Sunday baking, opt for value over quality.
 You won’t taste the difference.

 Convenience is the product’s main strength but that won’t last as freshly-brewed coffee is now much quicker and easier to make at home.

 While producers initially optimized instant coffee for convenience, the growing ease with which we can make freshly brewed coffee at home is forcing producers of instant coffee to adapt.
 With the prevailing wisdom being that freshly ground coffee beans are always better, these days, instant coffees also need to taste great to retain their place in the market (2).

 If you want to get something for your next backcountry trip, prioritize good flavor.
 There’s nothing worse than starting a long day of exercise with a disappointing cup of coffee.
 You may also want to look for ones with health-boosting additives to better fuel your adventure – for example, four-sigmatic coffee, which we cover below.

 If you just want a delicious coffee without the effort of mastering the perfect pour-over or pulling out the French press, look for the top-quality instant coffee brands.
 These coffees will offer the same rich and nuanced flavors as a standard brew but in a far more convenient package.
 Just don’t expect these to provide much if any, cost savings over standard beans.